 We all know we need to treat our planet better.
 Every day there is another news story on the effects of global warming and how we have contributed to damaging the planet.
 We know we should be better, but living an entirely sustainable lifestyle is something that takes time and serious dedication.
 If you’re not prepared to go all in just yet, there are still many things you can do to help make a difference.
-Take a look at our quick swaps and tips to help you live a little more sustainably…
+As it's Plastic Free July, we take a look at some quick swaps and tips to help us all live a little more sustainably…

 1. Reach For Reusable Water Bottles

 Stop buying one use plastic water bottles.
 Not only are they one of the worst culprits for discarded plastic, but if you try to extend their life by refilling them you run the risk of dangerous chemicals leaking into your drinking water.
 Whether you choose metal, BPA free or even glass water bottles, the options are endless so pop one of these in your handbag, gym bag or on your desk to stay hydrated throughout the day.
 If you aren’t a fan of tap water, you can even get bottles with built-in filters or get a water filter for your fridge to top up your bottle throughout the day.